MPhillipS556427/Mod3-Matplotlib-and-pyplot/README.md

 ## Contact

-If you have any questions, feedback, or inquiries regarding this project, please contact Malcolm Phillip at .
+If you have any questions, feedback, or inquiries regarding this project, please contact Malcolm Phillip at S556427@nwmissouri.edu.

 Enjoy exploring the code and visualizations in this repository!
 Each question is worth two points:

-* Data plotted as described by the question (1 pt)
-* Plot contains required elements (title, axis labels, axis titles, legend if required)